ParallelMaths/parallel/pages/7-03-crosses-crosses.md

 </div>

-Welcome to this week's Parallelograms designed for Year 7 students, a collection of mathematical challenges designed to stretch your brain and make your neurons more squiggly.
+Welcome to this week's Parallelogram designed for Year 7 students, a collection of mathematical challenges designed to stretch your brain and make your neurons more squiggly.